The Village’s Environmental Health Service Program is responsible for the following:

 The State of Illinois has amended the Illinois Food Handling Law to include regulations on food allergens.
 This program is managed by the State of Illinois and does not allow for local municipal enforcement or regulations.
 More information on the State Food Handling Law.

 Other Environmental Health Concerns

 Village rules and regulations regarding sanitation, pets/animals, outdoor/vehicle storage and other general property maintenance, review the Residential Property Maintenance Guide or visit the Code Enforcement page.

 Wildlife/Animal Control: Note that the Village does not employ animal control staff.
 Additional information about common wildlife issues.

-For complaints regarding property maintenance, call 847/870-5668 or submit an online Service Request.
+For complaints regarding food safety or environmental health, call 847/870-5668 or submit an online Service Request.